nconde25/Monitor-Refresh-Rate-Switcher/README.md

 1. Download the latest release from [Releases](../../releases) (or build it yourself, see below).
 2. Run the `.exe`.
 It will appear in your system tray (near the clock).
 3. Right-click the tray icon to switch between available refresh rates.

+## Anti-virus flag, whitelist.
+The .exe is not signed by Micro$oft.
+It may be detected as evil.
+It's harmless, If you have doubts check the [refresh_rate_tray.py](https://github.com/nconde25/Monitor-Refresh-Rate-Switcher/blob/main/refresh_rate_tray.py) and compile your own (steps below) else simply add it as an exception on windows defender or your anti virus of choice.
+For windows Defender:

+1. Open the Windows Defender Security Center
+2. Click on "Virus & threat protection"
+3. Click on "Virus & threat protection settings"
+4. Scroll down and click on "Add or remove exclusions"
+5. Click on "Add an exclusion"
+6. Click on "File" and select the program or your start folder (see below).

+## Run at Start Up
+i recommend putting this on your start folder so it runs with when windows boot.
+1. Win+R
+2. search for > `shell:startup`
+3. Copy the exe in that folder

+# Windows 11, Always Visible fix.
-4. Taskbar behavior is limited by Windows 11 design: the icon may start in the overflow menu until you pin it visible manually.
+- Taskbar behavior is limited by Windows 11 design: the icon may start in the overflow menu until you pin it visible manually.
 For this I highly recommend [ExplorerPatcher](https://github.com/valinet/ExplorerPatcher) so it's always visible.

 ---